 The City may declare a snow emergency if 6 inches or more of snow has fallen.
 Vehicles must be removed from city streets for snow plowing.
 Failure to do so may result in your vehicle being ticketed and/or towed.
 Major roads are plowed prior to residential streets.

-When a snow emergency is declared, the City will notify the residents through a special alert on the City website, on our public access channel, WLND, and through social media like Facebook.
+When a snow emergency is declared, the City will notify the residents through a special alert on the City website, on our municipal access channel, WLND, and through social media like Facebook.